 The Old Note Price will be determined by calculating, per US\$1,000 principal amount of old notes, the present value as of the exchange date, using the Old Note Reference Yield, of (i) the principal amount payable at the maturity plus (ii) all remaining payments of interest up to and including the maturity date.
 The Old Note Price will be rounded to the nearest cent per US\$1,000 principal amount of old notes.
 The New Note Price will be determined by calculating, per US\$1,000 principal amount of new notes, the present value as of the exchange date, using the New Note Reference Yield, of (i) the principal amount payable at the maturity plus (ii) all remaining payments of interest up to and including the maturity date.
 The New Note Price will be rounded to the nearest cent per US\$1,000 principal amount of new notes.
 The methodology to be used in calculating the Old Note Price and New Note Price is set forth in Schedule A hereto.
-An example of the application of this methodology for the old notes and the new notes is set forth in Schedule B hereto.
-The interest rate on the new notes will be determined by calculating the sum, rounded down to the nearest eighth of (i) the New Note Benchmark Treasury Yield, which is the yield on the % US Treasury Note due 2012 as of the pricing time, plus % 8.
-The price and interest rate calculation will be made using the relevant Benchmark Treasury Yield as of the pricing time.
-The exchange date will be the settlement date for the Old Note Price calculation.
+The interest rate on the new notes will be determined by calculating the sum, rounded down to the nearest eighth of (i) the New Note Benchmark Treasury Yield, which is the yield on the 4.00% US Treasury Note due November 2012 as of the pricing time, plus 3.25%.
+The price and interest rate calculation will be made using the relevant Benchmark Treasury Yields as of the pricing time.
+The exchange date will be the settlement date for all calculations.